thiem-dev/fs-pet-shop/4-rest/rest.md

 # Assignment Part 2

-**Re-work your server so that it connects to a RDBMS (e.g. Postgres or MySQL) and queries that database in each route instead of a JSON file**
+**Re-work your server so that it connects to a RDBMS (e.g. Postgres or MySQL) and queries that database in each route instead of a JSON file.
+Also, refactor any call-back based operations to use their `Promise`-based alternatives (e.g. `db.query` and `fs.readFile`.**

 This will require you to create a new database, build out the table(s), install certain dependencies using `npm`, and tell the server to connect to the database before you can run queries in each route.